nandhana-dev/voicecook/README.md

 - This project is developed solely by me, Nandhana.
 - For personal use, learning, and review only.
 - Please do **not** redistribute, modify, or reuse any part of this project without my explicit permission.
-- If you want to collaborate or discuss usage rights, feel free to contact me at [your email].
+- If you want to collaborate or discuss usage rights, feel free to contact me at [nandhanaprabhakar231@gmail.com].

 ---